All About Benzoyl Peroxide

 Written by Annie Lam

 When you pick up an acne treatment at your local drugstore, it’s very likely that its main acne-fighting ingredient is benzoyl peroxide.
 Benzoyl peroxide is one of the most popular ingredients to treat acne and for good reason!
 It’s available in many formats - cleansers, serums, spot treatments, and more.
-We’re breaking down how benzoyl peroxide works, and how our dermatologists recommend using it to treat acne.
+We’re breaking down how benzoyl peroxide works, and how the dermatology providers on our platform can recommend using it to treat acne.

 What is benzoyl peroxide, and how does it treat acne?

-According to our medical director Dr. Aimee Paik, “Benzoyl peroxide works by releasing free-radical oxygen species that kill acne-causing bacteria (cutibacterium acnes).”
+According to board-certified dermatologist Dr. Aimee Paik, “Benzoyl peroxide works by releasing free-radical oxygen species that kill acne-causing bacteria (cutibacterium acnes).”
 Benzoyl peroxide treats inflammatory acne by effectively reducing the c.acnes bacteria in your pores.
 It’s also able to break up debris in clogged pores to help reduce blackheads and whiteheads.

 Benzoyl peroxide is regulated as a drug by the FDA and is clinically proven to treat acne.
 It is typically used to treat very mild breakouts and can be quite helpful for acne in its early stages.
 It’s also a great complement to other treatments for all types of acne, including mild to severe.